Stroke survivors feel "I am more than my stroke"

 Art therapy can help stroke survivors build their confidence and express themselves in new ways.
 We see the overwhelming courage and determination many stroke survivors show in coping with the loss of different skills that we can all take for granted.

-The art group regularly exhibit their work in Allington Library, and are currently celebrating the success of one of their members, Steven Ferrari, who won this year’s national Stroke Association Christmas card competition.
-Steven’s winning design has been printed on a Christmas card, available for purchase in our online Christmas shop.
+The art group regularly exhibit their work in Allington Library and are currently celebrating the success of one of their members, Steven Ferrari, who won this year’s national Stroke Association Christmas card competition.
+Steven’s winning design has been printed on a Christmas card.

 Day 11: Swimming after Stroke